BrandonMase/FrontEndDesignDocs/Javascript/React/Pascal-Case.md

 </div>

 ```
-This component is named in `camelCase`.
-When a developer is looking through the code, it isn't immedately clear whether this is a regular function or a React component.
+In this example, the component is named in `camelCase`, causing ambiguity and making it less clear that it's a React component.

 ### Good
 ```tsx